-• The SENCo has the National Award for SEN Co-ordination and has completed training to support many areas of need including Speech, Language and Communication Needs, Autism, Dyslexia, Dyscalculia, Dyspraxia, Behavioural and emotional and mental health needs.
+- The SENDCo has the National Award for SEN Co-ordination and has completed training to support many areas of need including Speech, Language and Communication Needs, Autism, Dyslexia, Dyscalculia, Dyspraxia, Behavioural and emotional and mental health needs. - · All staff are encouraged to attend relevant CPD courses in order to be able to support all children and their needs. - Teaching Assistants (TA) attend relevant Staff Meetings and meet termly with the SENDCo to continued professional training.
+Some TAs have attended specific training run by the Stroud Association of Schools, Educational Psychology Team as relevant to their role.

-· How are the school's resources allocated and matched to children's special educational needs?

-• We ensure that all children with special educational needs are provided for to the best of the school's ability with the funds available.

-• We have a team of teaching assistants and part of their responsibility is to deliver programmes designed to meet individual or groups of children's needs.

-• The budget is allocated on a needs basis.
+- · How are the school's resources allocated and matched to children's special educational needs? - · We ensure that all children with special educational needs are provided for to the best of the school's ability with the funds available. - We have a team of teaching assistants and part of their responsibility is to deliver programmes designed to meet individual or groups of children's needs. - The budget is allocated on a needs basis.
 The children who have the most complex needs are given the most support.